 There are ways to configure eAccelerator to ignore DocBlocks when “optimising” your code (see this bug report), but I think it is absurd that eAccelerator makes it so difficult to use DocBlocks – beberlei from the Doctrine team summed the issue up pretty well:

-“I think it is a very bad style to remove the docblocks from the opcode.
-The performance gain is probably unmeasurable, however it will severly break applications that rely on the Docblocks (a language feature!! removed).
-Currently opensource projects using Docblocks are getting more and more:
+“I think it is a very bad style to remove the DocBlocks from the opcode.
+The performance gain is probably unmeasurable, however it will severely break applications that rely on the DocBlocks (a language feature!! removed).
+Currently open source projects using DocBlocks are getting more and more:

 - Doctrine 2

 This premature optimization to remove the DocBlocks should be reverted.
 DocBlocks are a PHP Token for a reason, they are part of the language and should be used that way.
 Please revise your stand on this otherwise projects must suggest NOT to use eAccelerator by default.”

 The bottom line is this: if you are mapping your Doctrine 2 entities using DocBlock annotations; you will save yourself a lot of time and stress by not using eAccelerator.